Flight-Free-UK/flight_free_uk_website/source/posts/podcast-series-episode-2-skiing-by-train.html.markdown

 #### Daniel:

 Carbon emissions by plane are about 110kg CO2 and about 12 or 13kg by train.
 So that's a 90% average reduction.
 Studies show that 57 - 63% of the emissions of the entire ski resort are created by the journey there, so the thing that transforms your carbon footprint the most is to change the way you travel.

+> "Studies show that 57 - 63% of the emissions of the entire ski resort are created by the journey there."

 Everything you do creates carbon.
 Skiing is an amazing activity, to get out into nature and be active.
 For the pleasure that it gives, it isn’t particularly carbon intensive vs other kinds of holidays.